nostalgia-cnt/vibe/README.md

 Look to the right, down, left, up, and center to help build a regression model on your own eyes using Eyegazer API.
 ### picture task
 A black and white pictures were selected to prevent color from affecting the stimulus.

 ### sentence reading task
+Previous work has shown that Alzheimer's disease patients have slower reaction time and abnormal saccade movements when reading sentences and passages on a screen.

-The grandfather passage is a standard passage for speech-related research and covers all the major phonemes in the English language and has been proven to work on this population.
+The [grandfather passage](https://www.amyspeechlanguagetherapy.com/uploads/7/5/7/4/7574967/grandfatherpassage.pdf) is a standard passage for speech-related research and covers all the major phonemes in the English language and has been proven to work on this population.
+Therefore, we used this passage and a countdown timer to get a window into how this task may affect cognitive impairment.

 ### video task
 We selected a complicated video in black-and-white as a design consideration for AD and related disorders.